ClickCease

 Details of the Recall

-While some equipment fires are caused by improper use, as product defect attorneys, we’ve handled a number of cases where fires and serious burn injuries are caused by defective products such as heaters, grills and generators.
+While some equipment fires result from improper use, as product defect lawyers, we have handled a number of cases where defective products like heaters, grills, and generators have caused fires and serious burn injuries.
 While these types of fires may result in significant property damage, they can also cause major, disfiguring injuries.
 In some cases, these fires could also result in deaths.

 Product Liability Issues

-If you have been injured by a defective product, you may have a few options.
-If your injuries were not severe, you may wish to join a class-action lawsuit, which helps you secure some compensation such as the price you paid for the product.
+You may have a few options if a defective product has injured you.
+If your injuries were not severe, you may wish to join a class-action lawsuit, which helps you secure some compensation, such as the price you paid for the product.
 On the other hand, if you suffered serious, life-changing injuries, you would be well advised to file a product liability lawsuit against the manufacturer seeking compensation for damages such as medical expenses, lost wages, hospitalization, rehabilitation, permanent injuries (scarring and disfigurement), pain and suffering and emotional distress.

-In order to prove such a case, you must show evidence that the product was defective; that you were injured while using the product as intended; that the product defect caused your injuries; and that you sustained damages as a result of the product defect.
+To prove such a case, you must show evidence that the product was defective, that you were injured while using the product as intended, that the product defect caused your injuries, and that you sustained damages as a result of the product defect.
 An experienced product defect lawyer can help you better understand your legal rights and options.

 Source: http://www.wfmj.com/story/40171281/honda-recalls-200000-generators-over-fire-hazard